nareto/defi_risk_agent/README.md

 ## Motivation
-The core insight that drove this design is that we can think of metrics as pure functions, where we can very easily specify the required inputs and expected outputs, whereas api calls can be considered as messy JSON blobs, with each data provider choosing their own format.
+The core insight that drove this design is that we can think of metrics as pure functions, where we can easily use the typing system to specify very precisely the required inputs and expected outputs, whereas api calls can be considered as messy JSON blobs, with each data provider choosing their own format.
 Sure, we could painstakingly map them out, and maintain our data types to stay up-to-date with upstream schema changes... but why not use LLMs for that?
 The main loop is basically doing just that, asking the LLM to figure out what data it needs to compute the metrics, then query api endpoints that sound promising, extract what it needs, until finally it can compute the metrics.

+## Extending toolset
+The implementation of both `api_*` wrapper functions and `metrics_*` tools is completely decoupled from the rest of the code.
+This makes adding more data sources and output metrics very easy.

 ## Risk Metrics